 The hydrogel absorbs water from your eyes, which keeps the lenses soft.
 Because contact lenses are soft, it dramatically lowers the risk of eye injury.

 You won’t feel contact lenses when you’re playing soccer.
 You’ll be able to do everything like normal without worrying about them restricting you.

 However, if dirt or debris gets onto the lenses, it’ll have to be washed off.
 This can take a little time.
-And you might need help to wash them.
+And you might need help washing them.

-It’s rare that contact lenses will fall out during activity.
+Contact lenses will rarely fall out during activity.
 That’s why they’re a popular choice with professional soccer players.

 If you’re still not sold, think about this.

 Cristiano Ronaldo, one of the best players of all time, wears contact lenses while playing soccer.

 They don’t slow him down.
 He’s still scoring plenty of goals even at 36 years old.

 Contact lenses are effective and less dangerous than glasses.
 So, it would be best if you considered them for playing soccer.

 But make sure you see a professional get expert advice about contact lenses.
 Visit your doctor or an optometrist to find the best option for you.